 Clicking "Save" will upload (or save) the video.

-This option is generally recommended for advanced users only since playback of the original video file might fail.
+This option is generally recommended for advanced users only since the playback of the original video file might fail.
 Enabling this option while uploading will inhibit encoding, decreasing the time required for the video to be available, but also prevent a thumbnail for the video from being created.

 Advanced Options for Videos (all types)